gregm18/HiCinBoRGH/README.md

 `<mcool_file> <start_chr> <end_chr> <resolution> <p_value> <norm> <dog/doh> <comparison to mustache>`

 Once you enter your parameters, you are done!
-HiCinBoRGH will do its work to detect loops on its own and save your output and images of windows for each chromosome containing the best number of loops.
+HiCinBoRGH will do its work to detect loops on its own and save your output and images of windows for each chromosome containing the largest number of loops.

 ### Examples
 Here are some examples of lines of parameters to run HiCinBoRGH: